AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/campaign/creating-newsletters.md

 # Creating Campaign Newsletters with AEM {#creating-newsletters}

-In this document you will learn how to use AEM to create newsletters that can be sent with Adobe Campaign Classic.
+In this document you will learn how to use AEM as a Cloud Service to create newsletters that can be sent with Adobe Campaign Classic.

 By leveraging the integration between AEM as a Cloud Service and Adobe Campaign Classic, you can create your newsletters using AEM's powerful authoring tools.
-Then when you are ready to send your newsletter, you can send it using Campaign's recipient management and distribution features.
+Then when you are ready to send your newsletter, you can use Campaign's recipient management and distribution features to send it.

 ## Prerequisites {#prerequisites}